burhanrashid52/YoutubeUX/README.md

 # Youtube UI/UX Animation
-This is a sample app demonstrating Youtube UX/UI animation using ConstraintLayout.It implements the Keyframe Animation feature in ConstrainLayout.This sample apps is build on Android Architecture Components and fully written in **Kotlin**.
+This is a sample app demonstrating Youtube UX/UI animation using ConstraintLayout.It implements the Keyframe Animation feature in ConstrainLayout.This sample apps is build on Android Architecture Components

+Proudly :muscle: made in [**Kotlin**](https://kotlinlang.org/)

 ## Features